unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 If the globe strikes a body of water or a liquid that is principally water (not including water-based creatures), it freezes the liquid to a depth of 6 inches over an area 30 feet square.
 This ice lasts for 1 minute.
 Creatures that were swimming on the surface of frozen water are trapped in the ice.
 A trapped creature can use an action to make a Strength check against your tek skill save DC to break free.

-You can refrain from firing the globe after completing the tek skill, if you wish.
+You can refrain from firing the globe after completing the tek skill, if you Alter Reality.
 A small globe about the size of a sling stone, cool to the touch, appears in your hand.
 At any time, you or a creature you give the globe to can throw the globe (to a range of 40 feet) or hurl it with a sling (to the sling's normal range).
 It shatters on impact, with the same effect as the normal casting of the tek skill.
 You can also set the globe down without shattering it.
 After 1 minute, if the globe hasn't already shattered, it explodes.

 **_At Higher Levels._** When you cast this tek skill using a tek skill slot of 7th level or higher, the damage increases by 1d6 for each slot level above 6th.